 If you or your child continue to be at high risk from COVID-19, there are extra steps you can take to help reduce your risk of getting COVID-19 > and keep yourself safe.

-The NHS is using new treatments for coronavirus in people who are considered at risk from severe Covid-19, such as those on strong immunosuppressant treatment.
-You might be suitable for these treatments if a PCR or lateral flow test confirms that you have coronavirus.
+The NHS is using new treatments for people who are considered at risk from severe Covid-19 (opens in new window) >, such as those on strong immunosuppressant treatment.
+You might be suitable for these treatments if a PCR or lateral flow test confirms that you have Covid-19.
 These treatments need to be given quickly after you start to feel unwell.
-They can help to stop you from getting seriously ill from coronavirus.
+They can help to stop you from getting seriously ill.

 Unless we have contacted you to cancel or rearrange your appointment, please attend as planned.
 Where possible, we may be able to offer you a phone call or digital appointment instead.
 If this is the case, we will let you know by phone or by post in advance.